ptewarie/cypress-automation/readme.md

  After the test have been run, an HTML report will be saved in `reports/mochareports`.

 ## Settings for mac
-### for now assuming tests will be run on a windows laptop
+for now assuming tests will be run on a windows laptop

-ToDo:
-- lint and format plugin
-- lint mocha format plugin
-- add screenshot to report when failing
+##ToDo:
 - parallel execution